Healthcare research and forensic analytics

 Alongside the firm's published research, I take a small number of independent engagements.
 The work is structural verification of consolidation arrangements: examining whether an arrangement operates as its documents represent.
 Most parties to these arrangements cannot answer that question disinterestedly.
 Counsel drafts the structure and represents a side, operators carry the growth thesis, and advisers on both sides are paid for the transaction to close.
 The independent reading is the one no participant is positioned to give, and it is the only role I take.

 The value of this work depends on its independence.
 I do not advise both sides of a transaction, sit on deal teams, or participate in negotiation, and I do not accept contingent or success-based fees; my compensation never depends on a transaction closing or on any particular finding.
 Engagements are confidential and accepted selectively.
+Each begins with a conflicts check and proceeds under a confidentiality protocol; where it is appropriate, the work is structured through counsel, so that the analysis is delivered as a privileged input rather than a freestanding report.

 The work takes a few specific forms.